UoB-COMSM0166/2025-group-4/README.md

 We used a voting-based decision-making process:
 - For simple tasks, we held quick votes during in-person lab discussions.
-- For complex choices (e.g., game theme or major mechanic decisions), we used anonymous online voting via **WeChat** or face-to face discussion to ensure everyone’s voice was heard without pressure.
+- For complex choices (e.g., game theme or major mechanic decisions), we used anonymous online voting via **WeChat** or face-to face discussion to ensure everyone's voice was heard without pressure.

 After lab sessions each week, we frequently merged code during offline co-working blocks, ensuring that each team member could test the latest build and contribute to debugging together.

 As the project progressed into the remote phase, we transitioned to **scrum-style stand-up meetings** via **Microsoft Teams** or **WeChat** (3x per week).
 During holiday sprints, we followed a weekly sprint cycle with decomposed story points to evenly distribute work and avoid last-minute pressure.
-We observed “heroic efforts” during early deadlines and addressed this through better task granularity.
+We observed "heroic efforts" during early deadlines and addressed this through better task granularity.

 ---